Nothing but Thieves: 2020–2023: Moral Panic and Moral Panic II

 On 18 March 2020, the first single of their third studio album was released, named "Is Everybody Going Crazy?".
 On 23 June 2020, the band announced that their third album, titled Moral Panic would be released on 23 October 2020, alongside the release of the second single from the album, "Real Love Song", on the same day.
 Three more singles followed; "Unperson", "Impossible" and "Phobia".
 On 14 September 2020, dates for a UK and Ireland arena tour were announced, beginning in September 2021.
 The album was released on 23 October 2020, receiving generally favourable reviews.
 It reached No. 3 on the UK Albums Chart.

 Despite not being able to play gigs, a new single, called "Futureproof" was released on 8 June 2021.
-It was the first single off a new EP, titled Moral Panic II, which was announced on 9 July 2021 and released on 23 July, along with second single "Miracle, Baby”.
-Speaking of the EP, the band said they "didn’t feel like we were done with the Moral Panic theme", and the release aims to "explore some avenues we felt the album may have missed".
+It was the first single off a new EP, titled Moral Panic II, which was announced on 9 July 2021 and released on 23 July, along with second single "Miracle, Baby".
+Speaking of the EP, the band said they "didn't feel like we were done with the Moral Panic theme", and the release aims to "explore some avenues we felt the album may have missed".

 The band undertook a tour of the UK in October 2021, including a headline show at the London O2 Arena on October 8, 2021.

 2023–present: Dead Club City

-On 15 March 2023, the band released a new single, "Welcome to the DCC", alongside announcing their upcoming fourth album, titled Dead Club City, for release on 7 July 2023.